-- An All-Party Parliamentary Humanist Group, currently chaired by Dame Joan Bakewell - Affiliated humanist groups meeting monthly in most towns.
+- An All-Party Parliamentary Humanist Group, currently chaired by Tommy Sheppard and co-chaired by Baroness Bakewell. - Affiliated humanist groups meet monthly in most towns.
 MK has its own group, as does Bedford.
 These are primarily discussion-groups, sometimes with a visiting speaker.
 Members often undertake charitable activities related to Humanism, such as speaking in schools, supporting the local food bank, or hospital visiting.
 MK Group meetings are open to all.
-The group has its own website.

-- A network of 485 professional Humanist celebrants providing non-religious ceremonies for funerals, memorials, weddings and namings - 249 pastoral carers for hospitals and prisons - Three public lectures per year by important speakers on contentious issues.
+The group has its ownwebsite. - A network of 485 professional Humanist celebrants providing non-religious ceremonies for funerals, memorials, weddings and namings - 249 pastoral carers for hospitals and prisons - Three public lectures per year by important speakers on contentious issues.
 In 2020 Chris Packham spoke on conservation, Francesca Stavrakopoulos on sexism, and Robert Peston on Humanism in politics. - Website with general information about all aspects of Humanism in the UK, and a specialist area for teachers, with courses, resources and material for assemblies - A presence and the laying of a wreath at Remembrance Day ceremonies - Specialist interest groups including LGBT Humanists, Young Humanists, and Humanist Students.